openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 ------

 ## Calibration with Utility Bills
-Add utility bills for calibration on the Utility Bills Tab under Site.
+Add utility bills for calibration on the Utility Bills tab under Site.

 First, you must __select a weather file__ and __a year__ before you can enter the bills.

 1. Select the type of utility on the left.
-2. Hit the plus button to add bills.
+2. Hit the Plus button to add bills.
 3. Name the Bill and complete the units fields.
 4. Select the billing period inputs and hit the plus sign to add a bill.